-Wait The number of times that a thread was driven into a wait state for that lock or condition-variable during the analysis interval.
+Wait or Transform The number of times that a thread was driven into a wait state for that lock or condition-variable during the analysis interval.
+When Krlocks are enabled, a simple lock never enters the wait state and this value represents the number of Krlocks that the simple lock has allocated, which is the transform count of simple locks.